callyberz/speed-checker/README.md

 ## TODOs

 - [x] Implement logic to fetch and display the current playback speed.
+- [x] Add button to set the playback speed to 1x.
 - [ ] Add hotkeys to toggle between different playback speeds.
 - [ ] Add hotkeys to speed up and slow down the playback speed when the hotkey is longpressed.
 - [ ] Add a feature to customize the appearance of the playback speed display.